PASTORAL MINISTRY HANDBOOK | CHAPTER 14

 5. Non-credit Course of Study

-Requirements: an educational program designed for persons called to ministry later in life or whose life circumstances prohibit completing a Master’s degree.
+Requirements: an educational program designed for persons whose life circumstances prohibit completing a Master’s degree.

 Use of this pathway must be approved by the Director of Ministerial Licensing in consultation with the regional Ministerial Licensing and Ordination Team.